Morning sickness: 10 tips that might just help – even just a little bit

 4. Eat little and often

-When it comes to eating when suffering from morning sickness, many pregnant women find that grazing all day settles their stomach.
+When it comes to eating when suffering from morning sickness, many pregnant women find that grazing all day settles their stomachs.
 This could be because when your tummy is empty, the stomach acids have nothing to feast on but your stomach lining, compounding nausea.
-On the other hand, eating too much can overtax the digestive system, also leading to quease.
+On the other hand, eating too much can overtax the digestive system, also leading to feeling sick.

 The best solution for most is to keep your belly a little bit full (Yeah!
 Bring the biscuits!).
 Or, you know, keep a stash of semi-healthy crackers, nuts and dried fruits handy at all times.
 Also, a light snack before bedtime will stabilize your blood sugar throughout the night, and might make you less likely to wake up feeling sick.